-Seasonal walks amongst colourful, leafy forests have given me time to think these past few weeks.
+Seasonal walks amongst colourful, leafy forests and local parks have given me time to think these past few weeks.

-I’ve been thinking about how this year has been so unusual for the kids – and now Halloween is going to be different for them too.
-Once my brain hits Halloween, it stops for a minute to remember my own childhood Halloween celebrations – Turnips hollowed out into a Jack O’Lantern by Dad, bobbing for apples; dressing up in old clothes (no bought costumes for us, back in the day); cardboard masks that got soft and damp if you wore them for too long – anyone remember those?
+Once my brain hits Halloween, it stops for a minute to remember my own childhood Halloween celebrations – Turnips hollowed out into a Jack O’Lantern by Dad, bobbing for apples; dressing up in old clothes (no bought costumes for us, back in the day), cardboard masks that got soft and damp if you wore them for too long – anyone remember those?
 And getting sweets, apples and the odd sixpence from our neighbours..
-Good times.. and the good times will return, we just don’t know when.
+Good times..

 There are lots of Pumpkin-inspired cakes and pies, and plenty of cosy dinner recipes over on www.eatingforireland.com to warm us up when we’ve been out in the chilly air so head over and have a wee look..